-Lehigh's media collection is housed on the first floor of EWFM Library and circulated from the Circulation Desk.
+Lehigh's media collection is housed on the 5th floor North of EWFM Library and circulated from the Help Desk.
 To find items in our Media Collection, use "Video Search" in ASA - Library Catalog.

 The following list should help you find your way for media related services:

-- To access items from our Media Collection (Videocassettes and DVDs), visit the Circulation Desk on the main floor of the EWFM Library.
-Viewing stations are available on the main floor of EWFM (ask at the Circulation Desk for directions to the stations).
+- To access items from our Media Collection (Videocassettes and DVDs), visit the Help Desk on the main floor of the EWFM Library.

 - To place items from our Media Collection on Reserve, contact Ricky Houck in Lending Services (8-4924 or email@example.com) or use the Video Request Form.

-- For assistance screening a film in a Media Center classroom, reserve a room through Instructional Media Services (8-3059 or email@example.com).
+- For assistance screening a film or to reserve a Media Center classroom, contact Instructional Media Services (8-3059 or firstname.lastname@example.org).

 - To sign out Media-related equipment (laptops, projectors, classroom microphones and remotes, portable PA systems, audio recorders, etc.), visit the Digital Media Studio, EWFM 421 (8-3057 or email@example.com)

-- For help thinking about how to stream video for instructional purposes, contact Heather Simoneau, Humanities Librarian (8-3052 or email@example.com) or use the Streaming Video Request Form.
+- For help thinking about how to stream video for instructional purposes, contact the Streaming Video team at firstname.lastname@example.org or use the Streaming Video Request Form.

 - To request the acquisition of media materials for our Collection, contact Dan Huang (8-3035 or email@example.com).